-This January, Interim Director of Schools Ethan Bueno de Mesquita shared new draft “Standards for Viewpoint-Neutral Education in support of Student-Centered Open Inquiry”.
+This April, Interim Director of Schools Ethan Bueno de Mesquita shared new “Standards for Viewpoint-Neutral Education in support of Student-Centered Open Inquiry”.
 The updated standards, which you can read below, seek to achieve the following.

 The University of Chicago’s 1967 Kalven Report [link] sets the standards for discourse and discussion at the University of Chicago and community, and these principles are foundational to the university.
 Quoting the report, “The university is the home and sponsor of critics; it is not itself the critic.
 It is, to go back once again to the classic phrase, a community of scholars.
 To perform its mission in the society, a university must sustain an extraordinary environment of freedom of inquiry and maintain an independence from political fashions, passions, and pressures.”